phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 - **State Requirements**: The communicator must not be finalizing, destroyed, or already revoked.
 Attempts to revoke in these states return `ncclInvalidArgument`.
 - **Flag Validation**: Only `NCCL_REVOKE_DEFAULT` (0) is supported for `revokeFlags`.
 Other values return `ncclInvalidArgument`.
 - **Resource Preservation**: Revoke does not free or reinitialize communicator resources; it only quiesces ongoing operations.
 - **Post-Revoke State**: Once revoked, the communicator permanently rejects new collective operations with `ncclInvalidUsage`.
-The communicator can still be used for management operations like finalize, destroy, split, or shrink.
+The communicator can still be used for management operations like destroy, split, or shrink.

 ### Use Cases

 1. Ensure no in-flight NCCL operations before a critical phase transition.
 2. Quiesce a communicator before `ncclCommShrink` to remove failed or undesired ranks.
-3. Stabilize a communicator after detecting transient errors, then continue or finalize.
+3. Stabilize a communicator after detecting transient errors, then continue or destroy.

 ### Platform Requirements